 As companies mature in risk and increase in size, the trend is for information security leaders to broaden into corporate security leaders, often adding physical/site security and business continuity to their portfolio and becoming chief security officers

-The typical stages in the evolution of the CISO position are:
+The typical stages in the evolution of the CISO role are:

 There is no standard reporting hierarchy.
 The actual path taken differs by industry and company circumstance.
 The degree of government regulation and public scrutiny also shapes the reporting structure.